John-Trager/SocialEngine/readme.md

 - cherry-picking most interesting parts of videos (based on replay data from youtube)
     - hasn't been done?? - edge

-This will be are bread and butter so will need more of these ideas
+This will be our bread and butter so will need more of these ideas

 ## Engine Architecture